 3. Limit your online searching to 7-10 hours per week.
 The rest of your search effort should be invested in activities involving HUMANS.
 This means participation in professional organizations and conferences, continuing education, and social events.

-5. To identify some of Seattle’s best employers, explore People’s Picks by NW Jobs (Best Seattle Employers).
+5. To identify some of Seattle’s best employers, explore 100 Best Seattle Employers by Built In Seattle

 6. For Seattle area employment news, check out the Career Center blogs at the Seattle Times.